The Year Without a Santa Claus: Release

 The special premiered in 1974 on ABC and aired annually on Freeform during its 25 Days of Christmas programming block until 2017.
 As of 2018, American Movie Classics airs the uncut special as part of the Best Christmas Ever block.
 The special also airs on Warner Bros.-owned TNT and TBS as part of the All I Watch for Christmas block, the only Rankin/Bass special that TNT and TBS air.

 Warner Bros.
 Entertainment currently distributes the special through their ownership of the post-1974 Rankin/Bass Productions library.

-Home video
+Home media

 The special was released on VHS by Vestron Video on September 5, 1991, as part of their Christmas Classics Series, which is distributed by Family Home Entertainment.
 Warner Home Video released the special on VHS on September 2, 1992, and re-released it on VHS on September 28, 1999.
 The special was released on DVD on October 31, 2000, and re-released on the Deluxe Edition DVD on October 2, 2007.
 Warner Home Video released the special on Blu-ray on October 5, 2010, making it the first Rankin/Bass production to be released on that format.